 Here's what I'm telling my patients:

-Dermatologists Skin Care Advice for Hand Sanitizer Users
+Dermatologists Skin Care Advice for Preventing Dry Hands for Hand Sanitizer Users

-- Use gentle, non drying soaps and lather only the dirty ‘public’ side of your hands unless the back ‘private’ side is dirty or has come into contact with germs.
+Use gentle, non drying soaps and lather only the dirty 'public' side of your hands unless the back 'private' side is dirty or has come into contact with germs.
 Be sure to rinse your hands really well because soap residue is drying and will irritate your skin.
 The mildest soaps are the many glycerin bar soaps, or liquid soaps with a lot of added glycerin.
 I have the perfect gentle, glycerin rich hand cleanser.
-It’s foaming so that it rinses off easily.
+It's foaming so that it rinses off easily.
 This is important because retained soap residue will continue to pull out natural oils from your skin to compound your chapping hand problem.
 Click here to see my All Natural Foaming Liquid Hand Soap.
-Other options include Avalon Organic Botanicals Glycerin Hand Soap, and two Neutrogena products: Fresh Foaming Cleanser and Extra Gentle Cleanser.
-There are also many natural bar soaps that are either made from glycerin or that haven’t had the glycerin removed (which is the problem with most soaps) such as Whole Foods 365 Vegetable Glycerin Soap.
 Remember, you need to rinse soap off your skin entirely or it continues to pull skin oils out and damage skin proteins needed for healthy hands.
-Plus, adding oil to a harsh soap doesn’t necessarily stop the soap from being harsh on your skin.
+Plus, adding oil to a harsh soap doesn't necessarily stop the soap from being harsh on your skin.

-- Moisturize your hands with a good quality hand cream immediately after toweling dry.
-Apply the cream to your entire hand, but especially the back ‘private’ side where the skin is thinner and more likely to chap.
+Moisturize your hands with a good quality hand cream immediately after toweling dry.
+Apply the cream to your entire hand, but especially the back 'private' side where the skin is thinner and more likely to chap.
 Wipe off the excess cream from the palm side to keep from getting it on everything and having a slippery grip.
 Most hand creams are greasy and hard to use during the day.
-OTB Skin Care carries the perfect non greasy hand cream called Dry Skin Hand Cream.
+The best hand cream is my Dry Skin Hand Cream.
 This is the hand cream that I use all day long and my hands stay pretty hydrated in spite of washing and hand sanitizing them constantly.
 If your hands start chapping, give them a big hydrating boost at night.
-Soak them in warm water for 5 minutes, towel dry then apply a generous layer of some heavy and greasy ointment with lanolin like Bag Balm (if you’re not allergic to wool) and cover them with cotton gloves overnight.
-If your wool allergic try pure shea butter (available in the skin care section of your natural food store) pr ShiKai’s Borage Dry Skin Therapy.
+Soak them in warm water for 5 minutes, towel dry then apply a generous layer of some heavy and greasy ointment with lanolin like Bag Balm (if you're not allergic to wool) and cover them with cotton gloves overnight.
+If your wool allergic try pure shea butter (available in the skin care section of your natural food store).

 - My Foaming Natural Hand Soap